People typically feel pain at the back of the heel when walking.

 Heel lifts are used temporarily for both feet to relieve pain, decrease stress on the tendon, and correct abnormal motion of the hip or back while walking.

-Doctors may consider extracorporeal pulse activation therapy (EPAT) for people whose enthesopathy is difficult to heal.
+Doctors may consider extracorporeal pulse activation therapy (EPAT), also known as extracorporeal shockwave therapy (ESWT), for people whose enthesopathy is difficult to heal.
 In this therapy, doctors use a device to apply pressure waves of sound to the heel.
 The pressure waves stimulate blood circulation, which may help healing.